Epigene/egd/README.md

 This is what EGD does.
 It is a denormalized way to represent a game of chess.

+Denormalize the PGNs of your games, store them in a PostgreSQL database and do powerful queries on the data, like [Extended Game Description Analysis](TODO) does.

 ### Position equality
-A consise way to represent any __diagram__ of a chess position is the [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
-However, for our purposes it is not sufficient, as it does not contain some crucial meta-information on repetition count etc.

-Discussions of what a chess __position__ is, especially in a digital analysis setting, have yielded a conclusion that beyond the producing move and resulting piece placement, this information must be included:
+Currently EDG satisfies itself with using [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) __diagrams__ as representations of position, since they encode the two curial pieces of information:

+1. What pieces are on which squares,
+2. Castling rights of both players,
-1. possible en-passant capture square (irrespective of any legal possibility to execute such a capture),
+2. En-passant capture square (irrespective of any legal possibility to execute such a capture).

-2. TODO 3-repeat rule (possibility of draw)
+However, a high-level competetive analysis may require the additional tracking of:
+1. Threefold repetition counter,
-3. 50-move rule (forced draw)
+3. Fifty-move rule counter,
-4. FIDE's 70-move rule (forced draw)
+4. 75-move rule counter.
-5. ??

 ## EGD details